akshat0364/uni_professor_assignment_with_graphs/README.md

 ## Problem Statement

 The University Course Assignment System Optimization project addresses the challenge of optimizing course assignments for faculty members within a university department.
-The problem involves categorizing faculty members into distinct groups and assigning them courses based on their preferences and category-based constraints.
+The problem involves categorizing faculty members into distinct groups and assigning them courses based on their preferences and category-based constraints.It is a real world problem and shows how graphs can be used to tackle such real world problems.

 ### Problem Details